RupanjaliKukal/3D-Semantic-Segmentation/README.md

 # 3D Semantic Segmentation

 ## Environment
+You can find the dependencies in `environment.yml` file

 ## Downloading Data
-Download the Electron Microscopy Dataset as multipage .tif files from [here](https://www.epfl.ch/labs/cvlab/data/data-em/)
+Download the Electron Microscopy Dataset as multipage .tif files from [here](https://www.epfl.ch/labs/cvlab/data/data-em/) in the `./data` directory.

 ## Visualizing Data
 Visualize the .tif files by running